 - USP's Entrepreneurial Development Option, consisting of either NOC (one year) or NOC SG

-Students in the School of Design and Environment may also fulfil the requirements of some of their inquiry modules through modules taken in their major.
+USP students enrolled in the Special Programme in Science (SPS) and in the School of Design and Environment may also fulfil the requirements of some of their inquiry modules through modules taken in their major.

 Modules mapped are to fulfill USP Inquiry tier requirement only.